 Signatories of the Convention

 - El Salvador

 - Trinidad & Tobago

 How to Apply for an IARP (Canadian citizens only)

 The Minister of Industry has delegated Radio Amateurs of Canada to issue these permits.

 To apply for an IARP permit, please complete the form below:

-To apply for an IARP permit, fill out the information on the form below, and submit along with a recent passport sized photo, a photocopy, electronic picture or pdf screen shot of your certificate, (Basic or Advanced, and Morse code qualifications if applicable).
-Payment can be made online below or mail a cheque for $35 to cover the cost of administration, postage and handling to:
+To apply for an IARP permit, fill out the information on the form below, and submit along with a photocopy, electronic picture or pdf screen shot of your radio licence certificate, (Basic or Advanced, and Morse code qualifications if applicable).
+You will be required to attach a passport-size photo to your permit once it is in your possession.

 Note: Please submit the form first.